Working Tax Credits are available to eligible individuals who earn below a certain threshold, including those who are self-employed.

 What Are Working Tax Credits

 Working Tax Credits are available to individuals whose income is below a certain level.
+They have, in the most, been replaced by Universal Credits.

 The Criteria for Working Tax Credits